Taylor Swift ticket trouble could drive political engagement

 Look what Ticketmaster made them do.

-It started Tuesday, when millions crowded a presale for Swift’s long-awaited Eras Tour, resulting in crashes, prolonged waits and frantic purchases.
+It started Nov.
+15, when millions crowded a presale for Swift’s long-awaited Eras Tour, resulting in crashes, prolonged waits and frantic purchases.
 By Thursday, Ticketmaster had canceled the general sale, citing insufficient remaining tickets and inciting a firestorm of outrage from fans.
-Swift herself said the ordeal “really pisses her off.”
+Swift herself said the ordeal “really pisses me off.”

 Ticketmaster apologized but the bad blood had already been sowed.
 And now fans — and politicians — have started acting on it.